openknowledge/reactive-jaxrs/README.md

 How to integrate the framework
 ==============================
-Use Java 9 to be have the Flow API available, which is required for the library.
+Use Java 9 to have the Flow API available, which is required for the library.

 Following types are supported: